bwbecker/localpr.ca/content/details/modelling.md

 The Liberals would continue to enjoy an undeserved surplus of seats, but only 149 instead of 184, or 4.6% more than proportional.
-This results from several factors: being a large, centrist, party; winning seats in the terretories (which have only 1 seat each and so can't be made more proportional), etc.
+This results from several factors: being a large, centrist, party; winning seats in the territories (which have only 1 seat each and so can't be made more proportional), etc.

 The Liberal boost comes at the expense of the Green party, which still earned only one seat